airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 [Workers](../understanding-airbyte/jobs.md) do all the heavy lifting within Airbyte.
 A worker is responsible for executing Airbyte operations (e.g. Discover, Read, Sync etc), and is created on demand whenever these operations are requested.
 Thus, every job has a corresponding worker executing its work.

 How a worker executes work depends on the Airbyte deployment.
-In the Docker deployment, an Airbyte worker spins up at least one docker container.
-In the Kubernetes deployment, an Airbyte worker create at laest one Kubernetes pod.
-The created resource - Docker container or Kubernetes pod - does all the actual work.
+In the Docker deployment, an Airbyte worker spins up at least one Docker container.
+In the Kubernetes deployment, an Airbyte worker will create at least one Kubernetes pod.
+The created resource (Docker container or Kubernetes pod) does all the actual work.

 Thus, scaling Airbyte is a matter of ensuring the Docker container/Kubernetes pod have sufficient resources to execute its work.